- Pain Conditions

 If you are suffering from pain and require a Cervical Facet Radiofrequency Neurotomy, training and experience must rank high on your list when choosing a physician to perform the procedure safely and with technical precision in order to give you the best chance of a successful outcome by significantly reducing or eliminating your pain.
-With over 20 years of combined experience, our caring, highly qualified, and technically skilled ABMS Board Certified and ACGME fellowship trained Interventional Pain Doctors are here to help.
+Our caring, highly qualified, and technically skilled ABMS Board Certified and ACGME fellowship trained Interventional Pain Doctors are here to help.

 Cervical Facet Radiofrequency Neurotomy Definition

 Radio frequency ablation (RFA) is a medical procedure where part of the nerve is ablated using high frequency alternating current.
 An important advantage of RF current (over previously used low frequency AC or pulses of DC) is that it does not directly stimulate nerves or heart muscle and can therefore be used without the need for general anaesthetic.
 RFA has become increasingly accepted in the last 15 years with promising results.
 RFA procedures are performed under X-ray image guidance.